Hayyim Samuel Jacob Falk

-Hayyim Samuel Jacob Falk (חיים שמואל יעקב דפאלק מרדיולה לנידו; 1708 – 17 April 1782), also known as the Baal Shem of London and Doctor Falckon, was a rabbi, baal shem, mekubbal and alchemist.
+Hayyim Samuel Jacob Falk (חיים שמואל יעקב דפאלק מרדיולה לנידו; 1708 – 17 April 1782), also known as the Baal Shem of London and Doctor Falckon, was a rabbi, Baal Shem, kabbalist and alchemist.

 Biography

 Falk was born in either Furth in Bavaria or Pidhaytsi in Podolia.
-After having narrowly escaped being burnt at the stake by the authorities in Westphalia who had charged him with sorcery, the German Count Alexander Leopold Anton von Rantzau secretly gave him refuge in Holzminden.
-During this stay in 1736, Falk made his impressive kabbalistic performances in Rantzau's castle, witnessed by noblemen and Alexander's son Count Georg Ludwig Albrecht von Rantzau.
-In his famous Mémoires du comte de Rantzow, which are referred to by many researchers as an original standard source, this young Count gives a thorough and detailed account of all these mystic demonstrations.
+After the rabbi narrowly escaped being burnt at the stake by the authorities in Westphalia who had charged him with sorcery, the German Count Alexander Leopold Anton von Rantzau secretly gave him refuge in Holzminden.
+During this stay there in 1736, Falk made impressive kabbalistic performances in Rantzau's castle, witnessed by noblemen and the Count's son Georg Ludwig Albrecht.
+The latter's memoirs contain a detailed account of these mystical demonstrations.
 Sometime after 1736, Falk arrived in London.
 He lived at 35 Prescott Street, London, United Kingdom and at Wellclose Square, London until his death.
 He was a neighbour of Emanuel Swedenborg and there is some evidence that he had a significant influence on him.

 Rabbi Jacob Emden accused him of being a Sabbatean, as he invited Moses David of Podhayce, a known supporter of Sabbatai Zevi with connections to Jonathan Eibeschutz, to his home.

 He died on 17 April 1782 and was buried in Alderney Road Cemetery, Mile End, London.
 Falk bequeathed in his will an annual sum of 100 pounds to the Great Synagogue of London as well as some Sifrei Torah.